 At the beach end, a pair of ramps were used to transition from the pier causeway to the beach.

-The main problem with the original ELCAS was that because the causeway sections and piles had the be assembled on the water before jacking up, the whole thing was very susceptible to wind and waves limiting the construction sea state.
+The main problem with the original ELCAS was that because the causeway sections and piles had to be assembled on the water before jacking up, the whole thing was very susceptible to wind and waves, limiting the construction sea state.

-It was also very labour-intensive and therefore, not very quick to install.
+It was also very labour-intensive and, therefore, not quick to install.
 Because the deck was frequently overtopped by waves it was wet and hazardous when operating cranes.

-Several alternatives were proposed and some initial testing was conducted, these included a high wire transfer and aerostat system, but neither was adopted.
-First used in operations during the 2003 operation to invade Iraq the ELCAS-M was used to augment an existing Kuwaiti naval base, providing additional loading and unloading capacity.
+Many alternatives were proposed, and some initial testing was conducted, these included a high wire transfer and aerostat system, but neither was adopted.
+First used in operations during the 2003 operation to invade Iraq, the ELCAS-M was used to augment an existing Kuwaiti naval base, providing additional loading and unloading capacity.

 Apart from the method of construction, the ELCAS-M design was not that much of a change from ELCAS.